-Nick Montfort has pointed to a different form of digital fiction, ‘interactive fiction’, in which elements of video games are used, requiring interaction on behalf of the reader, who has an impact on the work as they read it.
+Nick Montfort has pointed to a different form of digital fiction, “interactive fiction,” in which elements of video games are used, requiring interaction on behalf of the reader, who has an impact on the work as they read it.
 He states that:

-“The next move is to go from imaging three dimensions interactively on the screen to immersion in actual three-dimensional spaces.
+The next move is to go from imaging three dimensions interactively on the screen to immersion in actual three-dimensional spaces.
 As computers have moved out of the desktop and into the environment, other varieties of electronic literature have emerged.
-Whereas in the 1990's email novels were popular, the last decade has seen the rise of forms dependent on mobile technologies, from short fiction delivered serially over cell phones to location-specific narratives keyed to GPS technologies, often called ‘locative narratives’.
+Whereas, in the 1990s, email novels were popular, the last decade has seen the rise of forms dependent on mobile technologies, from short fiction delivered serially over cell phones to location-specific narratives keyed to GPS technologies, often called “locative narratives.”

-The complements to site-specific mobile works, which foreground the user's ability to integrate real-world locations with virtual narratives, are site-specific installations in which the locale is stationary, such as a CAVE virtual reality projection room or gallery site, which cost upward of a million dollars and depending on an array of powerful networked computers and other equipment."
+The complements to site-specific mobile works, which foreground the user’s ability to integrate real world locations with virtual narratives, are site-specific installations in which the locale is stationary, such as a CAVE virtual reality projection room or gallery site, which cost upward of a million dollars and depend on an array of powerful networked computers and other equipment.

-In addition to hypertext fiction, network fiction, interactive fiction and locative narratives, Hayles points to other forms of digital literature such as installation pieces, generative poems and “codework.”
-However, these have particular digital requirements, and with the exception of the first, they are entirely absent from Arab literature.
+In addition to hypertext fiction, network fiction, interactive fiction, and locative narratives, Hayles points to other forms of digital literature such as installation pieces, generative poems, and “codework.”
+However, these have particular digital requirements, and, with the exception of the first, they are entirely absent from Arab literature.

-Based on the above, we can say that Arab digital literature stopped at the classical period referred to by Katherin Hayles, not developing further compared to its Western counterpart, which has become very advanced.
-The reason for this is the lack of knowledge by Arab writers of these techniques, and fundamentally their lack of exposure to them, in addition to the last important factor stated by Rayhām ḥusnī, which is the lack of cross-departmental cooperation, not least between the literature and computer science departments.
+Based on the above, we can say that Arab digital literature stopped at the classical period referred to by Katherine Hayles, not developing further compared to its Western counterpart, which has become very advanced.
+The reason for this is the lack of knowledge by Arab writers of these techniques and, fundamentally, their lack of exposure to them, in addition to the last important factor stated by Rayhām ḥusnī: the lack of cross-departmental cooperation, not least between the literature and computer science departments.

 Arab writers’ lack of adequate exposure to the many techniques available and their uses has led to the organization of a workshop to demonstrate the techniques used in digital literature abroad, to be presented at a conference entitled “Arab Digital Literature: New Horizons and Global Visions,” held in February 2018.
-The conference is being organized by the Electronic Literature Organization, the Arab Electronic Literature Project and the Rochester Institute for Technology in New York.
+The conference is being organized by the Electronic Literature Organization, the Arab Electronic Literature Project, and the Rochester Institute for Technology in New York.

-One could argue that some writers are skilled with computers, able to use the various computer programs required and are aware of developments in the Western world in this regard.
+One could argue that some writers are skilled with computers, able to use the various computer programs required and aware of developments in the Western world in this regard.
 Nonetheless, the economic factor would still present a major obstacle given the financial and budgetary prerequisites of digital literature, which most Arab writers belonging to the working class could not afford.

 Sociocultural factors

 Cultural and social factors constitute another obstacle to the development of digital literature in Arab societies.
-The culture of a society is the result of the accumulation of ideas, customs, convictions and accomplishments over many years.
+The culture of a society is the result of the accumulation of ideas, customs, convictions, and accomplishments over many years.
 This makes changing culture difficult and slow, especially if this change is imposed from the outside.
 To clarify this subject, we will briefly review Arab literary history in order to understand the Arab mindset and the degree to which it is open to change and innovation in different forms.